-Brands have used AR to let you virtually decorate your house by "adding" new products to your rooms, using the camera in your phone.
+Brands have used AR to let you virtually decorate your house by "adding" new products to your rooms just by using the camera in your phone.

 Another way firms use AI is to create an automated checkout.
 For example, if a firm uses a Facebook Shop, they can employ Jumper.ai.
 This helps you create a conversation with potential customers and talk them through the purchasing process.

-Both companies and influencers working on their behalf have discovered how easily you can use live streaming to promote products' advantages and benefits.
+Brands and influencers working on their behalf have discovered how easily you can use live streaming to promote new products and services.
 You can target potential customers at every stage of the sales cycle, from generic streams highlighting the importance of an industry to streams focusing on specific product benefits and even streams offering customer service to existing clients.

-And of course, you can combine live streaming with a social promotion where people can buy in-app.
+And of course, you can combine live streaming with a social promotion where people can buy the products being featured in-app.
 For example, you could hold a Facebook Live stream promoting your product's benefits and have a Facebook Marketplace Ad in the feeds of the same people watching your live stream.

 Specialist Social Network Marketplaces Will Continue to Help the Expansion of Social Commerce